 In November 1916, during a mining expedition in the Bahoruco mountain located in the Southwest of the Dominican Republic, the Priest Miguel Fuertes Loren along with a French geologist came across a blue-green stone, called by the locals "blue stone".

 A bit of History

 A few years later, this unique blue pectolite was rediscovered by Miguel Mendez (1974).
 They named the stone: Larimar.
 A combination of Mendez's daughter's name Larissa and Mar for the word sea in Spanish.

 As time passed by, this gemstone would become one of the most important discoveries of the Dominican commercial geology.

-Timidly, new trained Dominican artisans started in the '80s to create Larimar and silver jewelry of regular shapes.
+Timidly, newly trained Dominican artisans started in the '80s to create Larimar and silver jewelry of regular shapes.
 Larimar bracelets, rings, pendants, earrings and necklaces, started to appear in the local gift shops and were successfully offered to the tourists visiting the Dominican Republic by that time.

 But a stone like this can't go unnoticed

 The beauty of this rare blue stone, with its diverse range of light to deep blue shades and white or gray accents, quickly made Larimar jewelry a popular item beyond the Dominican Republic.
 As demand grew, foreign businessmen flocked to the country to purchase rough Larimar stones, slabs, and cabochons directly from the mines.